 Implement a risk management strategy

 Risk management is something you must think of while conducting your data migration process.
-There are many problems that could potentially occur.
-Listing them and coming up with ways to either resolve them or prevent them from occurring in the first place, will make the process more successful.
+Many problems could potentially occur.
+Listing them and coming up with ways to either resolve them or prevent them from occurring in the first place will make the process more successful.
 Think of depreciated data values, security, user testing, application dependencies, etc.

 Approach it with an agile mindset

-Waiting until your data transfer has been completed to test it could cost you dearly.
+Waiting until your data transfer has been completed to test, it could cost you dearly.
 Test your data migration during each phase: planning, design, implementation, and maintenance.
-Only then you’ll be able to achieve the desired outcome in a timely manner.
+Only then you’ll be able to achieve the desired outcome on time.

 Data migration can be a complex process, but it’s something your company will have to go through at some point.
 Backup your data to avoid losing it if things don’t go as planned and they frequently don’t.
-That’s why it’s worth having a risk management strategy in place – figure out all the potential problems and try to come up with solutions to quickly resolve them.
+That’s why it’s worth having a risk management strategy in place – figure out all the potential problems and try to come up with solutions to resolve them quickly.